What to do if you find injured wildlife (mammals or birds)

 Always use extreme caution when approaching an injured animal.
 They are in pain and very scared, and every precaution should be used to avoid injury to yourself and to the animal.
 Always use gloves when attempting to pick up an injured animal.
 A towel or blanket is also a good idea, in addition to gloves, to wrap around the animal.

-When you have the animal secured, DO NOT attempt to feed or give it any type of food.
-You can offer it water, but do not offer anything else.
+When you have the animal secured, DO NOT attempt to feed or give it any type of food OR liquid.
+Do not attempt to give water or Pedialyte, as the animal might aspirate (breathe liquid into its lungs), which could be fatal.

 The animal can be secured in a pet carrier or crate, or a cardboard box with a lid.
 A blanket or towel in the carrier or box is a good idea, but isn't necessary.